I can change...

 If you are stuck, or keep on making the same old mistakes, then Motivational Interviewing is a great way to get traction.
 It was developed for people who kept on drinking in their attempts to climb out of addition and works for many entrenched behaviours.
 Its a way of making hope when it seems like there isn’t any.

 WE can change – why should we have to change by ourselves when that was never God’s plan.
 Romans 12-16 is all about the church community and how we change and support each other.
 We have over-individualised western Christianity - don’t do the journey alone.

-To close, our faith may give us our goal and our hope, but sometimes we need the hope that others hold for us and the skills of a good psychologist.
+To close, our faith may give us our goal and our hope, but sometimes we need the hope that others hold for us and the skills of a good mental health professional.
 In my work, I don’t aim to make people happy, but I do aim to make them free - able to change if they wish to.
 Able to change because they can...